DialogueConsulting/emojiboard/README.md

 * only use 2x when required (currently it loads by default #lazy)
 * ?mobile compatibility - needs to be checked and/or emojiboard only shown when not on iOS/Android...
 * Re-order emojis so the layout/sequence is the same as iOS
-* Update to add new iOS emoji
+* Update to add new iOS emoji and standardise onto the latest jMinEmoji2

 # License